 More from Zulfi

 Today’s blog looks further at Mansur al Fahad’s visit to Zulfi last week.
 He tells me the birding is always good there and I can’t dispute that.
-As well as the pharaoh eagle owl and several steppe eagle featured in the last blog, there is much more to report on.
+As well as the pharaoh eagle owl and several featured in the last blog, there is much more to report on.

 1finches